duffn/dumb-password-rules/README.rst

 -  Include at least one screenshot.
 -  Keep the sites in alphabetical order.

-.. contents Table of Contents
+.. contents:: Table of Contents

 Sites
 -----